Killthebug/Bika-Lims-Wiki/Bika-LIMS-3.1.7.md

 ***
 ## ·········· Draft ··········································##

 Bika LIMS 3.1.7 is a new [minor release](https://github.com/bikalabs/Bika-LIMS/wiki/Release-cycle).
-Small features and enhancements, new instrument interfaces and bugs reported in 3.1.6 are included.
+Small features and enhancements, new instrument interfaces, printable worksheets and bugs reported in 3.1.6 are included.

 **37 tickets have been closed!**